 Airflow users occasionally report instances of the scheduler hanging without a trace, for example in these issues:

 To mitigate these issues, make sure you have a health check set up that will detect when your scheduler has not heartbeat in a while.

 Production Container Images¶

 We provide a Docker Image (OCI) for Apache Airflow for use in a containerized environment.
 Consider using it to guarantee that software will always run the same no matter where it’s deployed.

 Helm Chart for Kubernetes¶

-The Helm provides a simple mechanism to deploy software to a Kubernetes cluster.
-We maintain official Helm chart for Airflow that helps you define, install, and upgrade deployment.
-The Helm Chart uses official Docker image and Dockerfile that is also maintained and released by the community.
+Helm provides a simple mechanism to deploy software to a Kubernetes cluster.
+We maintain an official Helm chart for Airflow that helps you define, install, and upgrade deployment.
+The Helm Chart uses our official Docker image and Dockerfile that is also maintained and released by the community.